quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE frame if it has sufficient state to do so.

 To support this process, a token is sent by endpoints.
-The token is carried in the NEW_CONNECTION_ID frame sent by either peer, and servers can specify the stateless_reset_token transport parameter during the handshake (clients cannot because their transport parameters don't have confidentiality protection).
-This value is protected by encryption, so only client and server know this value.
+The token is carried in the Stateless Reset Token field of a NEW_CONNECTION_ID frame.
+Servers can also specify a stateless_reset_token transport parameter during the handshake that applies to the connection ID that it select during the handshake; clients cannot use this transport parameter because their transport parameters don't have confidentiality protection.
+These tokens are protected by encryption, so only client and server know their value.
 Tokens are invalidated when their associated connection ID is retired via a RETIRE_CONNECTION_ID frame ({{frame-retire-connection-id}}).

 An endpoint that receives packets that it cannot process sends a packet in the following layout: